Collagen Mix Joint Support Powder

 Collagen Mix - 8 Bioactive Nutrients

-Essential to our well-being, the musculoskeletal and skin systems (muscles, tendons, ligaments, joints, cartilage, skin…) undergo changes over time, becoming more fragile.
-This makes them more susceptible to various chronic diseases and physical complications.
+Essential for our overall health, the musculoskeletal and skin systems (muscles, tendons, ligaments, joints, cartilage, skin…) evolve over time, becoming more fragile.
+As a result, they are increasingly susceptible to chronic diseases and physical complications.

-A Unique Combination of Bioactive Ingredients for Bone and Joint Health: Collagen Mix
+Collagen Mix: A Unique Blend of Bioactive Ingredients for Bone and Joint Health

-In response to many age-related health complications, Solage Laboratories have created a unique product combining several patented, natural, and highly bioavailable active ingredients.
+To address the numerous age-related health issues, Laboratoires Solage has developed a unique formula, combining several patented, natural, and highly bioavailable active ingredients.

 The 8 Natural Bioactive Ingredients in Collagen Mix